PHYSICS 103 — GENERAL PHYSICS

 3 credits.

-Thermodynamics, kinetic theory of gases, and statistical mechanics.
+An introduction to thermodynamics and statistical mechanics from a physics perspective.
+Thermodynamics, phase equilibrium, kinetic theory of gases, classical and quantum statistical mechanics.

 PHYSICS 448 — ATOMIC AND QUANTUM PHYSICS